The Major Forex Currency Pairs

 - USD/CHF follows European session patterns similar to EUR/USD, with peak activity during the London session and London-New York overlap.

-Trading a pair outside its primary active session means wider spreads, thinner liquidity, and price behavior that is more susceptible to being moved by individual large orders rather than genuine market consensus.
+Trading a pair outside its primary active session means wider spreads, thinner liquidity, and price behavior that is more susceptible to being moved by individual large orders rather than broader market participation.
 For most strategies, trading during a pair’s primary session produces more consistent results.

 How News Events Affect Major Pairs